epidemicz/juggler/misc/perf/analysis.md

 ## redis tests

-All tests run for 10s.
+All tests run for 10s, locally on MbP 2015.

 1. Pure redis LPUSH and BRPOP in 2 separate goroutines and static string payload:
     `push: 183200, pop: 183200`